 The terms of the Act authorize the imposition of the 1976 Sales Tax upon the approval of the electorate of the County.
 Voter approval of the 1976 Sales Tax was obtained by special election in 1976.
-Since the Act does not provide for automatic expiration of the 1976 Sales Tax, there is no statutory termination provision for the 1976 Sales Tax.
+The Act does not provide for expiration of the 1976 Sales Tax.

-The 1976 Sales Tax is a retail transactions and use tax of one half of one percent (0.5%) of the gross receipts of retailers from the sale of all tangible personal property sold at retail in the County and a use tax at the same rate upon the storage, use or other consumption in the County of such property purchased from any retailer for storage, use or other consumption in the County, subject to certain limited exceptions.
+The 1976 Sales Tax is a retail transactions and use tax of one-half of one percent (0.5%) of the gross receipts of retailers from the sale of all tangible personal property sold at retail in the County and a use tax at the same rate upon the storage, use or other consumption in the County of such property purchased from any retailer for storage, use or other consumption in the County, subject to certain limited exceptions.
 The most important exemptions from the 1976 Sales Tax are the sales of food products for home consumption, prescription medicine, edible livestock and their feed, seed and fertilizer used in raising food for human consumption, and gas, electricity and water, when delivered to consumers through mains, lines and pipes.
 Additionally, occasional sales, i.e., sales of property not held or used by a seller in the course of activities for which he or she is required to hold a seller's permit, are generally exempt from the 1976 Sales Tax.
 However, the "occasional sales" exemption does not apply to the sale of an entire business and other sales of machinery and equipment used in a business.
 Sales of property to be used outside the County which are shipped to a point outside the County pursuant to the contract of sale are exempt from the 1976 Sales Tax.